 If you want to be happy, talk to your partner.
 Tell them you are not feeling happy.
 They might have some insight that you haven’t been able to face.

 This could be news to them.
-It could also be how they’re feeling.
+Or it could also be how they’re feeling.
 If you don’t talk to each other about how you’re feeling, nothing will get resolved.

 Perhaps they noticed when you started to withdraw and be unhappy.
 Hopefully, they’ll be willing to give you time to work on yourself or work with you to make the relationship a place you can both be happy.
 [Read: 15 steps to properly communicate in your relationship]